Warren Brown (sportswriter): Career

 As a beat writer and columnist he was known for his acerbic wit and breezy reporting style.
 Following the 1945 World Series, he wrote a history of the Chicago Cubs as part of the Putnam series of books that covered all the major league baseball teams.
 Mr. Brown's famous quote from the 1945 World Series between the Cubs and Tigers of "I don't think either one of them is good enough to win it" usually surfaces as the Cubs reach rare playoff appearances.

 It was sufficiently well-received that The Chicago Cubs is one book in that series that has been periodically re-issued.
 In 1947 he wrote a memoir of sorts called Win, Lose or Draw.
 It was a collection of anecdotes about celebrated figures in sports Brown had crossed paths with in his first 30 years as a sportswriter.

+From 1953 to 1965, Brown served on the Baseball Hall of Fame’s Veterans Committee.
+Posthumously, some have raised suspicions that he used his position to corruptly convince the rest of the Committee to induct Ray Schalk into the Hall of Fame.
+These allegations arise out of the fact that Schalk was a White Sox player; Brown was a Chicago-based sportswriter; and Brown may have been motivated to defend a statement he made in his 1952 book, The Chicago White Sox (another book Brown wrote for the Putnam series): He referred to Ray Schalk as one of the game’s great catchers.
+Although known for being a solid defensive catcher, Schalk was a woeful hitter who, as of September 2024, has the lowest batting average among all position players in the hall of fame.

 In late 1973, Brown was named a recipient of the J. G. Taylor Spink Award from the Baseball Writers' Association of America.
-He was honored in ceremonies at the National Baseball Hall of Fame in Cooperstown, New York, in August 1974, during the same ceremonies where Mickey Mantle, Whitey Ford, Cool Papa Bell, and umpire Jocko Conlan were formally inducted to the Hall.
-Former Chicago White Sox player and Hall of Fame member Ted Lyons accepted the award on Brown's behalf.
+He was honored in ceremonies at the National Baseball Hall of Fame in Cooperstown, New York.